oracle-livelabs/goldengate/goldengate-microservices21c/create-replication/create-replication.md

     - exit sqlplus with ```end```
     - restart the listener with ```lsnrctl stop``` followed by ```lsnrctl start```
-    - Retry to connect to the database by re-clocking the icon.
+    - Retry to connect to the database by re-clicking the icon.

 8. We now need to add a TRANDATA table to the database to acquire the transaction records in the database.
     - Click on the **+** symbol besides the *TRANDATA Information* title